maciejbalawejder/maciejbalawejder/README.md

 - 👀 I’m interested in reading and implementing research papers and share them with other people.
 - 🌱 I’m currently learning MLOps, Transformers in Computer Vision.
 - 💞️ I’m looking to collaborate on Kaggle/Hackathons competitions.
 - 📫 How to reach me?
-Email me
+Email me😊

 <!---
 maciejbalawejder/maciejbalawejder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.